-- Ports Forwarded: These are Port forwarded to the external either by you (manually) or by UPnP (automatically).
+- Ports Forwarded: These are ports forwarded to the external either by you (manually) or by UPnP (automatically).

-- Ports Not Forwarded: These are ports found by Device Port Scan that are opened to the public but not forwarded.
+- Ports Not Forwarded: These are ports the device is "listening" on, but not forwarded on Firewalla, found by Device Port Scan.

-If you using Firewalla Gold, Port forwardings can be managed under Network -> NAT Settings as well.
+If you using Firewalla Gold or Purple series boxes, Port forwards can be managed under Network > NAT Settings as well.

 Main screen shortcut:

-As of App release 1.44, you can add your most frequently used devices, groups, networks to the box main screen.
-It allows you to block/unblock internet access, or dive into the detail with one tap.
+As of App release 1.44, you can add your most frequently used devices, groups, and networks to the box main screen.
+This allows you to block/unblock internet access, or dive into the device detail with one tap.

-Up to 3 devices/ groups/ networks can be added.
+Up to three devices, Groups, or networks can be added.

 In addition, if a device is recently viewed or edited, it will show up on the main screen as "recent" for your convenience.